airscripts/blog/README.md

 Thank you so much, it means a lot for me!

 ## 💳 License
-This blog has dual-licensing.
+This repository has dual-licensing.

-This means that for its source code [MIT License](https://github.com/Airscripts/blog.airscript.it/blob/main/LICENSE) applies and for blog posts [Creative Commons Attribution 4.0 International](https://github.com/Airscripts/blog.airscript.it/tree/main/content/LICENSE) is applied.
+This means that for its source code [MIT License](https://github.com/Airscripts/blog.airscript.it/blob/main/LICENSE_MIT) applies and for blog posts [Creative Commons Attribution 4.0 International](https://github.com/Airscripts/blog.airscript.it/blog/main/LICENSE_CC_BY_4.0) is applied.